wajihullahbaig/DeepNeuralNetworks/README.md

 then the matlab version of the code or this python version is where you should start.

 This is currently a work in progress.
 I will be comitting codes as soon as they are stable.
+Please note that I have tried as much as possible to produce a "Copy-Paste" version of the code, despite that, you will find many code differences.
+Like handling of overlfows, logs, exponentials and classes.

+I hope you will enjoy using the code as much as I enjoyed translating it :)